taichi-dev/taichi/docs/overview.rst

    tensors / fields with plain indices.
 It would be great if we could decouple computations from data structures.

-6. It's an often case that we need to compute the derivitive of a kernel function, e.g. compute forces from gradients of potential energy.
-We will have to calculate the derivitive by hand or external tools like Matlab.
+6. It is often the case that we need to compute the derivative of a kernel function, e.g. compute forces from gradients of potential energy.
+We will have to calculate the derivative by hand or external tools like Matlab.

 All these reasons make it very hard for **computer graphics and computational physics** beginners to write a GPGPU program.